Apple Health is a place where you can store and track all of your health and fitness data in one place.

 These are all listed as Health Categories in the Browse section of the app.

-When you expand those different categories, you'll find most recent data tracked dependent on devices and apps pushing data to it.
+When you expand those different categories, you'll find the most recent data tracked dependent on devices and apps pushing data to it.

 In many instances where you might not currently be tracking a particular piece of data, Apple does make app recommendations that work with Health to help you start to do that.